Virginia Governor Orders Removal of Confederate Statue Amid Protests

 Stoney apologized to an angry crowd outside City Hall on Tuesday afternoon, and he later marched through Richmond with the protesters as they snaked their way from the Capitol to the Lee monument.

-“It’s time to put an end to the lost cause and undertake a righteous case,” Stoney said at Thursday morning’s announcement.
+“It’s time to put an end to the lost cause and undertake a righteous cause,” Stoney said at Thursday morning’s announcement.
 “Richmond is no longer the capital of the Confederacy,” he said as those at the press conference, including Northam, clapped.

 On Wednesday, Stoney also announced a number of reforms in line with the protesters’ demands, including “exploring the creation of a citizen review board,” creating a special alert system for police to more safely handle those suffering from a mental crisis and doubling down on the city police department’s ban on chokeholds.